Module Catalogue 2023/24

 Outline Of Syllabus

-This module aims to help students make the transition from reading about sociological research to designing and doing their own research.
-The module provides students with the tools necessary to design their own research.
-The lectures will assist students in the choice of their dissertation topics, and introduce students to issues in dissertation projects, in particular identifying research questions, literature review, research stages, project management and research proposals.
+SOC2070 helps students make the transition from reading about sociological research to designing and carrying out their own research, thus providing students with the tools necessary to plan their own successful third year dissertations.
+The sessions introduce students to issues in research design such as identifying research questions, preparing a research proposal, preparing a literature review, choosing appropriate methods, identifying ethical dilemmas, and successful project management.

-In the workshops, students will learn to navigate methodological quandaries, assess what constitutes “good” research in different contexts and explore the ethical, political and practical challenges that may be encountered in doing social research.
-They will develop a critical appreciation of research and the knowledge claims being made in the literature.
-They will also develop critical reflection of their own research practice through workshops and independent study.
+In the studio-workshops, students will learn to navigate methodological quandaries, assess what constitutes “good” research in different contexts, and explore the ethical, political, and practical challenges that may be encountered in doing social research.
+They will develop a critical appreciation of research and a better ability to assess the knowledge claims being made in the literature.
+They will also develop critical reflections on their own research practice through a combination of the studio-workshops and independent study.
+This learning will be supported by a weekly hour-long seminar - linked to the module themes - and offering the opportunity for small group discussion.

 Learning Outcomes